 Yes, that too, said Harvey, closing his eyes briefly.
 Now, the business plan I have in mind requires the precise gifts and connections of all four of you.
 It will come to nothing if any of you sees fit to withdraw.
 So the first thing to be got over is whether Sadie and Spanky can work together, considering that their talents lie in, er, such widely disparate areas.

 I suppose that depends on what your proposal is, Spanky said evenly.

 Yes, and I will get to that.
 But I hope you will keep an open mind.
-After all, Sadie has never been implicated in dark magic of any kind.
+After all, Sadie has never been implicated in Dark Magic of any kind.
 I doubt very much that any of her activities would fall under the RMBs jurisdiction.
 But strange times make strange bedfellows, and thats that.

 Our Merlin, Harvey continued, gesturing toward a seemingly empty corner of the table, besides being a rescuer of enslaved krups and a world-class long-distance broomstick racer, also has a decidedly unusual career.
-Well have to go into the details another time.
+We’ll have to go into the details another time.
 For now, lets stop at saying that he is one of the few people now living, apart from one or two dark wizards, who have first-hand knowledge of the location and configuration of a certain unplottable facility.
-It is there that our business lies, but since no one can draw a map of the place, or even directions to the place, we will need him to guide us there and back again.
+It is there that our business lies, but since no one can draw a map of the place, or even give us directions to the place, we will need him to guide us there and back again.

 Finally, we come to Endora, said Harvey, whose special gifts include a cast-iron stomach, the most precise tastebuds this side of Lands End, a long memory for potion formulas, and ready access to any kind of sweet known to the wizarding public–and some that are unknown.
-Would you share for us where you work, dear?
+Would you share with us where you work, dear?